Animarubr/video_proxy/README.md

 ```
 {
     url: url for the video server,
-    referer: referer of original page on video is hosted
+    ref: referer of original page on video is hosted
 }
 ```